 For over 150 years, American friends and families have gathered around their kitchen tables to play a fun and competitive board game, that is built upon the premise of achieving the goals we aim to achieve in the real world, known as The Game of Life.
-After deciding which career path to follow, the game’s instructions tell us, players then proceed through life’s most important stages where they have the chance to get married, have kids, buy real estate, trade stocks or invest in Airbus Aktien (shares) or similar, all with hopes of accumulating the most money when it comes time to retire.
+After deciding which career path to follow, the game’s instructions tell us, players then proceed through life’s most important stages where they have the chance to get married, have kids, trade stocks or invest in Airbus Aktien (shares) or similar, all with hopes of accumulating the most money when it comes time to retire.
 Another avenue worth exploring is real estate.
 Besides having a place to call home, being able to put any vacant units (a floor, a bedroom or even the basement) for rent can lead to extra income opportunity.
 Of course, this will depend on several factors, how well you choose the tenant(s) to occupy said property space (more on this here on https://www.american-apartment-owners-association.org/tenant-screening-background-checks/) being prime among them.
 But once in motion, the whole process can result in steady returns for years to come.
-And that is the end goal – money use when we’re out of work, but also leave some of it behind for our next generation.
+And that is the end goal – have that rainy day fund for when we’re out of work, but also leave some of it behind for our next generation.
 Some people appear to have managed this, whether it be from investing in businesses of taking forex signals to earn their fortune, helping them to prepare for a very healthy retirement.
 However, this isn’t for everyone, and it only with some good decision-making and a bit of luck, can the most successful player wear the crown as the champion of The Game Of Life.